PowerDNS/pdns/CODING_GUIDELINES.md

 ## Casts

-C-style casts should be avoided, as the compiler does almost no check on the validity of the operation.
+C-style casts should be avoided, as the compiler does almost no checking on the validity of the operation.
 They are also very hard to spot in a code.
 C++-style casts can easily be spotted in a code, which makes it easy to review them.